Tourism! I’m Wanting to Travel As A Tourist.

 Financial & Legal Considerations:

 * Keep your taxes and income reporting in mind.
-You’re still subject to your home country’s tax laws.
+As a tourist, you’re still subject to your home country’s tax laws.

 * Use secure payment methods, digital banking, and VPNs to protect your online work.